How to Be a Good Developer: 20 Practical Tips From Our Senior Programmers

 18. Be the “some new blood” in software development

-Do you know why so-called “some new blood” is highly valued in projects?
+Do you know why so-called “new blood” is highly valued in projects?

 Often, very well laid out and structured projects have it that they are not improved and updated.
 Everything is kept at the same level, but nothing more.
-Sometimes projects are not even run at an acceptable level, and the teams don’t mind.
+Sometimes projects don’t run at an acceptable level, and the teams just don’t mind.